-Here are some links to get you started and give an idea of the ways the library can work with you during your time here.
+Here you will find information to get you started and give you an idea of the ways the library can work with you during your time as a graduate student.
 If you have questions about any of the links on this page, Ask a Librarian or check in with your department's Liaison librarian.

 Your liaison is familiar with the practices in your academic program and research fields and is here to help you make the most of your research.

 Liaisons offer Library Support for Your Teaching and connect you with experts throughout the Harvard Library System.
 We can help with assignment design, access to course materials (including copyright and reserves), instruction sessions and consults for your students.

 Consult our calendar of upcoming workshops, tours, and other events hosted by Harvard Library for the Harvard community: